-StarBand is what we consider an intermediate satellite internet provider.
-The service is part of an older generation of satellite internet, and subsequently, it falls far behind its competitors in terms of speed and data allowance.
-However, it is still an option to consider if your only alternative for internet access is a sluggish dial-up modem.
+StarBand is an intermediate satellite internet provider.
+The service is part of an older generation of satellite internet, and subsequently, falls behind other high-speed satellite internet providers in terms of speed and data allowance.
+However, it's still worth considering if your only alternative for internet access is a sluggish dial-up modem.

-One major benefit of StarBand is that you can choose between a one- or two-year service contract, although you receive a greater discount on your monthly fee if you sign up for two years.
-All other internet satellite providers require a minimum two-year service agreement, so we like the flexibility of the one-year option.
+Another benefit of StarBand is that you can choose between a one- or two-year service contracts, although you receive a greater discount on your monthly fee if you sign up for two years.
+All other internet satellite providers require a minimum two-year service agreement.

-The rest of StarBand's offerings are likewise mediocre.
-The service doesn't offer bundled discounts, nor does it have a 30-day return policy where you can cancel service within the first 30 days without incurring any penalty fees.
-It does, however, include up to five email addresses with 7GB of storage per account.
+The service comes with five e-mail accounts, each with 7GB of storage, but it doesn't offer bundled discounts with television or phone services nor does it have a 30-day return policy where you can cancel service within the first 30 days without incurring any penalty fees.
+However, this isn't unusual among satellite internet providers.

-With its limited bandwidth, speeds and technical support hours, StarBand clearly isn't the best satellite internet provider out there.
-However, its notable one-year contract option makes the service worth looking into if you are upgrading from a dial-up connection.
+With its limited anytime bandwidth, speeds and technical support hours, StarBand isn't the best satellite internet provider out there.
+However, its unlimited bandwidth during off hours, mobile satellite internet feature and notable one-year contract option make the service worth looking into if you are upgrading from a dial-up connection.

-The service has drastically slower speeds than its competitors.
+The service has drastically slower speeds than its competitors do.

 StarBand is the slowest of satellite internet service providers, but it's worth looking into if you are upgrading from dial-up or if you want to take your service with you in an RV or boat.